melka-web/tapjoy-privacy/README.md

 ## Security

 Since we don't collect any personal data, there is no personal data to secure or transmit.
-Your high score and preferences are stored only on your device using Android's built-in secure storage.
+Your high score and preferences are stored only on your device using the device's built-in secure storage mechanisms (Android SharedPreferences / iOS UserDefaults).

 ---